 Build Your Defense Against Drug-Related Charges

 Drug-related crimes vary greatly in severity.
 But even the drug charges that may seem relatively minor to you, such as possession of marijuana, have severe penalties and consequences.
-In New Orleans and the rest of Louisiana, federal and state officials are serious when it comes to drug-related criminal charges.
+Federal and state officials are serious when it comes to drug-related criminal charges.
 Laws on both the state and federal level provide zero or close-to-zero tolerance for drug offenses.
 Investigators and prosecutors pursue these charges aggressively, and criminal penalties for these offenses are becoming increasingly harsh.
 For example, if you are convicted of simple possession of anything less than 250 grams of marijuana, you face up to six years in prison.
 And that’s only if you don’t have any prior criminal history.

 Types of Cases We Handle

 In Louisiana, Bloom Legal is well equipped to deal with many different drug-related crimes, including: